rust-br/rust-book-pt-br/second-edition/src/ch07-00-modules.md

 * Por padrão, as funções, tipos, constantes e módulos são privados.
 A palavra-chave `pub` torna um item público e, portanto, é visível fora do seu namespace.
-* A palavra-chave `use` traz módulos, ou as definições dentro dos módulos, ao escopo, por isso é mais fácil se referir a eles.
+* A palavra-chave `use` traz módulos, ou as definições dentro dos módulos, ao escopo, assim é mais fácil se referir a eles.

 We’ll look at each of these parts to see how they fit into the whole.